bgamari/ghc-debug/docs/data/03-retainers.md

 What you can learn from a stack, depends on the stack and also your own domain knowledge of a program.
-This above stack explains that a THUNK which has type `InScopeSet` retains an `IntMap` which contains `Id`s and in one of those `Id`s, there is an `IdInfo` field which has thunk of type `Unfolding` wehich retains a ... and so on.
+This above stack explains that a THUNK which has type `InScopeSet` retains an `IntMap` which contains `Id`s and in one of those `Id`s, there is an `IdInfo` field which has thunk of type `Unfolding` which retains a ... and so on.
 This information can be verbose but very useful.
 You need to look at the source positions and program in order to understand what is going on and whether it is good or bad.
 Randomly forcing thunks is likely to get you nowhere.
 We didn't write ghc-debug to get people to randomly insert ! patterns - you can now be precise.